Servicing

 For delinquency reporting, you will be able to submit multiple Loan Delinquency Servicer Action Types, Loan Delinquency Loan Status, and Loan Delinquency Reasons as the activities and events occur (instead of once per month).

-Reporting frequency for event-based reporting: You will be required to report standardized loan-level borrower and servicer activities to Fannie Mae the same day as the events are processed, but no later than 3:00 a.m.
+Reporting frequency for event-based reporting: You will be required to report standardized loan-level borrower and servicer activities to Fannie Mae the same day as the events are processed in your system, but no later than 3:00 a.m.
 ET the next business day.
+Servicers should establish a reasonable daily cut-off of its work to ensure that servicing events are reported by the 3:00 am eastern time (ET) reporting timing requirement.
 Servicing events will be processed, and results will be made available to view in our servicing solutions system in near real-time.
 If no payment has been received from the borrower by Calendar Day 22 (CD22) of the reporting period, you will be required to report a “no payment” event.
 If the 22nd calendar date falls on a weekend or holiday, the servicing event must be reported on the preceding business day.
 The reporting period will continue to close by 5:00 p.m.
 ET on Business Day 2 (BD2) of the month.
 Any activity reported after 5:00 p.m.
 ET on BD2 will be applied to the next reporting period.

 2. Expanded loan data: To support the change to event-based reporting, you will be required to report an expanded set of data attributes for servicing events.
 Reporting an expanded set of data attributes will provide better insight into borrower and servicer activities throughout the loan life cycle and enhance risk management capabilities.
-These data attributes will align with MISMO (Mortgage Industry Standards Maintenance Organization) data standards for greater consistency and integrity in loan data across the mortgage industry.
+The Investor Reporting, Escrow and Delinquency Reporting data attributes will align with MISMO (Mortgage Industry Standards Maintenance Organization) data standards for greater consistency and integrity in loan data across the mortgage industry.

 Review the requirements for event-based reporting and the expanded loan data in the Loan Management: Servicing Events and Data Requirements document.